waniya-badar/Bubble-Shooter-C-/README.md

-# Bubble-Shooter-C
+# Bubble-Shooter-C++
-Bubble Shooter- A game developed in C that uses a shooter to hit the moving ball moving in a sinusoidal motion.
+Bubble Shooter- A game developed in C++ that uses a shooter to hit the moving ball moving in a sinusoidal motion.